LightStrikeWyd/LightStrikeWyd/README.md

 # Hi there, I'm LightStrikeWyd 👋

 ## 👨‍💻 About Me
 Hey, I'm a Software Engineer that has recently delved into Roblox Development as a hobby.
-While typically I handle backend systems in my day to day life, I am exploring and experimenting with game development, and hope to be able to contribute to the community.

-- 🔭 Currently working as a Software Engineer
-- 🎮 Currently learning Roblox game development game development
-- 💼 Work with Java/Kotlin on backend systems.

 ## 🛠️ Technologies & Languages

 ```text